Skip to main content

 1. To calculate the volume of operations, should the businessman or professional include the amount of those for which he is subject to VAT for investment?

-No, the amount of these operations must be computed, if applicable, by the transferor of the good or the service provider who is the one carrying out the operation.
+No, the amount of these operations must be computed, where applicable, by the transferor of the asset or the service provider who is the one who carries out the operation.

-2. Can a taxable person who pays taxes under the general regime, having renounced the special regime for agriculture, livestock and fishing, pay taxes again under this regime?
+2. Can a taxpayer who pays taxes under the general regime, having renounced the special regime for agriculture, livestock and fishing, return to paying taxes under this regime?

-Yes, once three years have passed since the resignation, you can revoke it in the month of December of the year preceding the year in which you want to pay taxes again under the special regime for agriculture, livestock and fishing.
+Yes, once three years have passed since the waiver, you can revoke it in December of the year prior to the year in which you wish to return to paying taxes under the special regime for agriculture, livestock and fishing.

 3. A farmer covered by the special regime for agriculture, livestock and fishing sells part of his harvest to another farmer who also pays taxes under this special regime.
-Can he obtain the compensation inherent to this regime in this sale?
+Can he obtain compensation from this sale under this regime?

 No, when you deliver your products to another farmer under a special regime, you do not obtain compensation nor can you charge any amount for VAT .